R-802/t-SNE-visualization/README.md

 ### Usage

-The t-SNE algorithm can be used through libraries like scikit-learn in Python.
 Simply provide your high-dimensional data and specify hyperparameters like perplexity and learning rate to obtain a lower-dimensional embedding suitable for visualization.

 For example:
 ```python